fluentassertions/fluentassertions/Home.md

 orderDto.ShouldBeEquivalentTo(order);
 ```

-In contrast to the `ShouldHave()` extension method, the comparison is recursive by default and all properties of the `OrderDto` must be available on the  `Order`.
+The comparison is recursive by default and all properties of the `OrderDto` must be available on the  `Order`.
 If not, an exception is thrown.
-If you want to retain the old non-recursive behavior, just use this option:
+To be safe, FA will recurse up to 10 levels deep by default, but if you want to force it to go as deep as possible, use the `AllowingInfiniteRecursion` option.
+On the other hand, if you want to disable recursion, just use this option:

 ```csharp
 orderDto.ShouldBeEquivalentTo(order, options =>